layoutBox/FlexLayout/README.md

 **Method:**

 * **`markAsDirty()`**
-Yoga is so highly optimized, that flex items are layouted only when a flex property is changed and when flex container size change.
-In the event that you want to force FlexLayout to do a layout of a flex items, you can mark it as dirty using `markAsDirty()`.
+Yoga is so highly optimized, that flex item are layouted only when a flex property is changed and when flex container size change.
+In the event that you want to force FlexLayout to do a layout of a flex item, you can mark it as dirty using `markAsDirty()`.

   Dirty flag propagates to the root of the flexbox tree ensuring that when any item is invalidated its whole subtree will be re-calculated.